SysKitTeam/docs-point/governance-and-automation/security-compliance-checks/orphaned-users.md

 # Orphaned Users

-{% hint style="information" %}
-Security and Complaince checks for Orphaned Users are available in the XXXX plan and above.
-{% endhint %}

 On the Security & Compliance Checks section dashboard, click the **Orphaned Users** button to see the report.

 The Orphaned Users screen opens, showing a list of all **users that have been disabled or deleted from Azure AD** without having their SharePoint permissions revoked.